jamielsharief/blockchain/README.md

 A Blockchain database suitable for both private or public blockchains.

 - Blocks are stored with transactions as JSON so they are very portable
-- Its fast, can search for the furthest away hash in the index of 1.2 million blocks in 0.37 seconds on my 2012 laptop.
 - Database has been designed to handle large amounts of Blocks and can be quickly synced across multiple servers
 - Transactions are encoded in a Merkle Tree, and can detect duplicate transactions being submitted in different blocks.
 - Proof of work can be disabled for private blockchains to remove unnecessary and cumbersome calculations
+- It is very fast, you can search for the furthest away hash in the index of 1.2 million blocks in 0.37 seconds (2012 laptop)

 ## Getting started